 Not only that, the mental factor and concentration are also a big question mark.
 The "absent-minded" situations leading to individual mistakes in defense show a lack of seriousness and courage in many decisive moments.
 This once made Inter Miami lose the opportunity to go deep into major tournaments such as MLS Cup or Concacaf Champions League.

-In the current context, Inter Miami is under great pressure.
+In the current context, Inter Miami is under immense pressure.
 Although ranked fifth in the Eastern Conference and only 6 points behind the leader, that is still not enough to calm the expectations of a team with Messi.

 Lessons for modern football

-Even though Messi is the brightest star on the planet, no one can "carry" a team lacking structure and stability for a long time. |
+Even though Messi is the brightest star on the planet, no one can "carry" a team that lacks structure and stability for a long time. |

 Even though Messi is the brightest star on the planet, no one can “carry” a team without structure and stability for a long time.
 That is why successful big teams always have a solid foundation from the defense, through the midfield to the attack.